centiservice/mats3/README.md

 to, as Mats already knows this: It is the next stage of the Endpoint.
 The invoked Endpoint doesn't have to look up the Reply queue address, as it is automatically fetched from the message's envelope's call stack.

-When a Stage N performs such a Request to another Mats Endpoint, a State Object is left behind on the call stack, which carries the information that is needed from Stage N to Stage N+1.
-When Stage N+1 receives the Reply from the invoked Endpoint, the state object which was present on Stage N will "magically" be provided.
+When a Stage N performs such a Request to another Mats Endpoint, a State Object is left behind on the call stack within the message's envelope, which carries the information that is needed from Stage N to Stage N+1.
+When Stage N+1 receives the Reply from the invoked Endpoint, the state object which was present on Stage N will "magically" be reconstituted and provided to Stage N+1, as if it was a blocking call.

-There is no theoretical limit to the nesting level of the call stack - but there is a "stack overflow" protection mechanism which kicks in if an Endpoint for example invokes itself.
+There is no theoretical limit to the nesting level of the call stack - but there is a "stack overflow" protection mechanism which kicks in if an Endpoint for example ends up invoking itself, to protect the system from coding errors.

 ### Stateless